 When Germany announced the it would no longer charge tuition for German students and international students alike, news outlets across the world spread the news far and wide citing this ruling as a game-changer in education.
 It sounds idyllic, doesn’t it?
 Spending your college years in an exotic foreign location, learning from distinguished german professors, meeting people from all over the world – all for with no tuition charges hanging over your head!
 Studying in a new country may prompt you to brush up on your language skills.
 Every day, people use services like AJ’s website to do just that!

 Before you go packing your bags, however, there are various factors to consider when deciding whether to gain a degree at an international university.
 Here, we will walk through the viable aspects and the risky aspects of attending college abroad and will mainly look at attending a university in Europe – by far the most popular option for American students.
+You may have enjoyed your time studying abroad so much that you are now thinking about moving to that country on a permanent basis.
+If this is the case then it may be a good idea to thoroughly research about real estate and the cost of living before packing up and leaving.
+For example, if you’re thinking about moving to Montenegro, then it might be in your best interests to have a look at Montenegro Guides for further information.

 The Rise of International Education: